bunkerity/bunkerweb/docs/web-ui.md

     Here is the stack boilerplate that you can use (don't forget to edit the `changeme` data) :

     ```yaml
+    x-ui-env: &bw-ui-env
+      # We anchor the environment variables to avoid duplication
+      SWARM_MODE: "yes"
+      DATABASE_URI: "mariadb+pymysql://bunkerweb:changeme@bw-db:3306/db" # Remember to set a stronger password for the database

     services:
       bunkerweb:
         image: bunkerity/bunkerweb:1.6.0-beta